 8 – 10 November 2017: Conference dates

-Registration will be possible from 1 July, 2017.
+Due to a technical delay, registration will only be possible from 1 August, 2017.